top of page

 Hunting Room:

-The walls of the hunting room were decorated with the trophies of the animal from Eifel and Hunsruck.
+The walls of the hunting room were decorated with the trophies of the animals from Eifel and Hunsruck.

 More Travel Blogs: